oldcold/preview/BlockProducerRewards.md

 #System Contract Part #1 - Block Producer Rewards
 --

-In eos network, **eosio.system** contract enables users to 1) stake tokens, and then vote on producers (or worker proposals), 2) proxy their voting influence to other users, 3) register producers, 4) claim producer rewards, 5) delegate bandwidth and push other necessary actions to keep blockchain system running.
+In eos network, [**eosio.system**](https://github.com/EOSIO/eos/tree/DAWN-2018-04-27-ALPHA/contracts/eosio.system) contract enables users to 1) stake tokens, and then vote on producers (or worker proposals), 2) proxy their voting influence to other users, 3) register producers, 4) claim producer rewards, 5) delegate bandwidth and push other necessary actions to keep blockchain system running.

 In this series, we will go through this contract and talk about what is going on inside this contract and how to use it.

 From this article, questions on **Who is getting rewards**, **How much is the rewards**, and **How to claim rewards** will be discussed successively.

-Click [here](#conclusion) to read conclusions.
+**All codes present are based on commit of 9aa57f9*

+#TL;DR:
+--
+* **Block producers get rewards of block production & votes proporton;**
+* **Payment per block might fluctuate based on BPs' parameters;**
+* **Producers claim rewards from the system with frequency limit;**
+* **There is still room for imporvement of the contract.**

+--
 #Who Is Getting Rewards?
 --
-According to the source code and official introduction, 21 active **Block Producers (BP)** and 100 candidates will be determined from voting.
-BPs are able to claim rewards from both the number of blocks they have produced as well as their votes proportion, i.e. **Fixed Rewards** & **Dynamic Rewards** respectively.
+**21 active Block Producers (BP) and 100 candidates will be determined from voting.
+BPs are able to claim rewards from both the number of blocks they have produced as well as their votes proportion, i.e. Fixed Rewards & Dynamic Rewards respectively.**

 BPs have to initiatively claim rewards from eos system, some related system level parameters are defined in `global_state_singleton` as follows: